briansu2004/udemy-devops-real-projects/004-TerraformDockerDeployment/01_Y_WindowsOnly.md

 sudo update-ca-certificates
 ```

-> Note: If you are using CentOS, you may need to include "-addext basicConfstraints=critical,CA:TRUE" in the ca.crt file and use `update-ca-trust` command instead.
+> Note: If we are using CentOS, we may need to include "-addext basicConfstraints=critical,CA:TRUE" in the ca.crt file and use `update-ca-trust` command instead.

 ```dos
 # For CentOS